 This represents the commission received by the Group from Western Union for every money transfer service provided by the former for the latter.
 Revenue is recognized when the money transfer service with the customer has been processed, which is when Western Union acknowledges the transaction.
 The Group concluded that it is acting as an agent on its remittance services with Western Union.
 The Group is providing to Western Union a series of distinct services that are substantially the same and have the same pattern of transfer.
-Accordingly, the revenue on remittance services is recognized at a point in time.
+Accordingly, the revenue on remittance services is recognized over time.
+The Group has applied the "right to invoice" practical expedient in measuring the revenue recognized over time.